annafatkina/tcp-hashsumcalculator/README.md

 docker run tcpserver
 ```

-This will run unit tests and print its output to command line.
+This will run unit tests and print its output to command line, and then run
+tcp server with multiple clients.

 ### Locally